forestgrape/coronavirus/6_prevention_and_treatment/interferon.md

 ##### Settings
 It is  a retrospective study and there are differences in the medical characteristics and demographics of the patients across the groups.
 Examples of uneven grouping (Table 2 and Table S4 in the paper):
 * early treatment onset is associated to younger age (45 years for those at 0 -2 days, 51 years for >=12 days and 49.7 years for the control group)
-* 77% of the IFN alpha treatment patients received Lopinavir/ritonavir while only 30.8%.
-Since Lopinavir/ritonavir is seems to have not much effect on Covid [to cite] and does not interfere with IFN treatment (Figure 3), lopinavir/ritonavir treatment is not considered as relevant here.
+* 77% of the IFN alpha treatment patients received Lopinavir/ritonavir whereas only 30.8% in the control. //Since lopinavir/ritonavir seems to have not much effect on Covid [to cite] and does not interfere with IFN treatment (Figure 3), lopinavir/ritonavir treatment is not considered as relevant here.

 ##### Results
 "The risk probability for crude endpoints was lower in the IFN-α-2b group (3.8%) than in the non-IFN-α-2b group (9.3%, P < .001).
 After adjusting the confounding factors, IFN-α-2b therapy achieved a reduction of 64% in occurrence of endpoint events (hazard ratio, 0.36; 95% confidence interval [CI], 0.21–0.62)."